ravendb/docs/Articles/Raven.Documentation.Articles/articles/ravendb40-passes-intense-security-check.markdown

 <br/>

 Security has always been the top priority, even higher than performance.
-As part of the release cycle for RavenDB 4.0, we wanted an external audit to go over our security infrastructure and ensure that we didn’t miss any hole to which someone can enter.
+As part of the release cycle for RavenDB 4.0, we wanted an external audit to go over our security infrastructure and ensure that we didn't miss any hole to which someone can enter.
 After over 100,000 instances of MongoDB, ElasticSearch, Apache CouchDB, and other non-relational databases were hacked into, we knew that we had to perform even more stringent security tests than ever before to make RavenDB 4.0 safer than ever.

 {SOCIAL-MEDIA-FOLLOW/}

-We hired one of the best security companies, staffed with the fiercest hackers in the industry, to do their worst to break down RavenDB’s defenses.
+We hired one of the best security companies, staffed with the fiercest hackers in the industry, to do their worst to break down RavenDB's defenses.
 We tasked them with finding out all of our vulnerabilities and holes so we know exactly what needs reinforcement.

 The security team found 15 areas of weakness.
 We immediately got to work and resolved all the issues.